 In what would turn out to be a wonderful piece of timing, just as I began working with Scott, Jon Garson—a psychotherapist with extensive autism experience— also joined the team, first as a consultant, and later as Scott’s therapist.
 Jon’s presence became one of those synchronistic convergences—perhaps reflecting that the time was ripe for change.
 But without question, Jon became a change agent for all of us: for Scott, his family, and the Windhorse team.
 Whatever was afoot, Jon clearly became the right person at the right time.

-But back to the autism: In Scott’s own words, while recently reflecting on his autism, “Imagine not knowing what’s wrong with you for most of your life and not getting the help you need until much later on.
+In Scott’s own words, while recently reflecting on his autism, “Imagine not knowing what’s wrong with you for most of your life and not getting the help you need until much later on.
 If I knew what was ‘wrong’ with me as a kid, I would have been able to get proper schooling and proper therapy.
 As it happened, I didn’t even start getting therapy for autism until after I was 21.
 After traumatic therapy experiences at around 21, it took several more years to find the right therapy.”

 Life during this time continued to draw on the abundant strengths of Scott and his family, with humor and honesty being on display as he’s able to laugh at how some of his past autistic behavior now looks.
-For instance, in Jon’s words as he discussed an incident with Scott, “For many autistic people, there is the concept of taking things very literally, also known as black and white/all or nothing thinking.
+For instance, in Jon’s words as he discussed an incident with Scott, “For many autistic people, there is the concept of taking things very literally, also known as black and white/all-or-nothing thinking.
 Using Scott’s first psychiatrist experience prior to his diagnosis of Autism, he was told to take his medicine an hour before bed.
-So he did.
+So, he did—regardless of the actual time.
 The medications made him drowsy and hungover the next morning, which lead to sleeping in in order get over the drowsiness.
 Scott, a person who never was late and never purposely missed a day of school, now had to hide from his parents this growing tendency of missing school.
 As a result of sleeping in later, over time Scott was awake that much later into each evening.
 Finally, this led to being awake all night long, often till 6 a.m., but Scott’s literal mind stuck to doctor’s orders to take meds an hour before bedtime, further screwing up their efficacy, and increasing his feelings of isolation and depression.”

 As both Scott and Temple Grandin emphasized in his film, it’s so important to find something that you really like to do, in order to generate movement along one’s recovery path.
 Aligning with one’s passion, instead of over-identifying with the diagnosis of autism, is a way to stay connected with one’s creativity and life force.
 As Scott states so clearly, his filmmaking and photography are activities he feels healthy doing: They’re fun, they allow him to explore his talents and intelligence, and they reliably help him to ride out the times when he’s feeling discouraged.

 Fundamentally, a recovery path, like this film, is a creative process—both being products of Scott’s healthy changes as well as drivers of his evolution as a person.
-That evolution will no doubt be propelled by the life changing courage it took to offer such a vulnerable “coming out party.”
+That evolution will no doubt be propelled by the life-changing courage it took to offer such a vulnerable “coming out party.”
 And deep in what he had to confront in such a courageous exploration are the boundary waters of self-acceptance, self-forgiveness, and the presence of stigma for being different.

 Those of us in the world of mental health know that stigma—both towards oneself as well as from society—is a pernicious and distorting presence that many people can never even acknowledge, let alone reveal in a movie.
 Many don’t survive it.
-Stigma can’t be successfully overcome without the dawning of self-acceptance and self-kindness, and like any other aspect of mind, those states are not continuous.
+Stigma can’t be successfully overcome without the dawning of self acceptance and self-kindness, and like any other aspect of mind, those states are 5 not continuous.
 But in order to get as far through stigma as Scott has done, there’s a lot of self-acceptance, possibly even self-love, present—recognizing that I’ve been suffering due to confusion—not because I’m bad, but because I’m human.

 Early in my career, I recognized that someone’s recovery is almost always more intelligent than what I imagined it would be, and this is certainly the case for Scott’s path.
 His changes have been dramatic and stable, and I’ve marveled at this, quietly admiring his urges toward health.
 To make such changes takes an enormous amount of (again) courage, in order to leave one’s familiar world behind—especially considering how difficult change can be for an autistic person.